marinanoa/NodeRestServerCleanArch/README.md

 ### Start database

-You neede to have Docker Desktop open.
-Then run the following command:
+You need to have Docker Desktop open.
+Then run:

 ```bash
 docker compose up